 Working together with a variety of partners, the Sports Development team deliver and support a number of community sports events every year, which see thousands of people of all ages enjoying trying out new sports and finding out more info about the fantastic opportunities available in and around Oxford.

-2014 has been a great summer for bringing communities together through fun events and celebrations.
-Working closely with partners we have delivered 8 community events that have engaged over 13,000 people.
+Working closely with partners we delivered 8 community events that have engaged over 13,000 people.

 These events included: